mattstonedev/Portfolio/README.md

 ### Description

 My first project with Treehouse for the Frontend Developer TechDegree.
 I expect this portfolio will evolve and grow as I continue to work through more Treehouse projects.
-More to come... :)
+More to come... :smile:

 ## Links
 [Portfolio](https://mattstonedev.github.io/portfolio/)